shalamand3r/Jello/README.md

 ---
 ## Credits
-- The creators of the original Mitsuha tweak for the inspiration.
+- The creators of the many iterations of the Mitsuha tweak (for the inspiration).
 ---

 <p align="center">